 Sustainable development: Voices of First Nations Young Adults

-For this book, the FNQLSDI worked with students from the Kiuna Institution, the only Aboriginal college in Quebec, to produce a collection of multilingual and multicultural texts on visions of sustainable development of First Nations in Quebec.
+For this book, the FNQLSDI worked with students from the Kiuna Institution, the only Indigenous college in Quebec, to produce a collection of multilingual and multicultural texts on visions of sustainable development of First Nations in Quebec.
 You will discover a series of twenty opinion pieces highlighting the views and critical thinking of First Nations young adults about a sustainable present and future.
 It is their ideas, their observations, their fears and hopes, in their own words.

 Theria & Larinie’s incredible summer: Investigation of residual materials management

-This year, readers are invited to follow two good friends: Theria, a curious raccoon, and Larinie, a shrewd seagull, through their incredible adventure to discover residual materials management.
+Readers are invited to follow two good friends: Theria, a curious raccoon, and Larinie, a shrewd seagull, through their incredible adventure to discover residual materials management.
 This multilingual story is presented in eight languages: French,

 English, Anicinape (Algonquin), Atikamekw, Cree, Innu-Aimun, Mi’gmaw and Kanien’Keha (Mohawk).
 With this book, intended for First Nations’ youth, the FNQLSDI